CedarPrint: Wireless Printing FAQ

 Yes, through Cedarville's online tool called WebPrint.

 Yes.
 When you send a print job to CedarPrint, it is held in a print queue for 24 hours.
 If you do not release the print job from a CedarPrint release station, it is deleted from the queue, and your print quota is unaffected.
 However, as soon as the print job is released and printed at a CedarPrint release station, your print quota is reduced accordingly.
 If the printer is out of toner or the printout is somehow unusable, please submit an online IT request and indicate "Failed Print Job" to request a print quota adjustment.

 If you experience difficulty with CedarPrint software, the following troubleshooting options may resolve your issue:

 Make sure your laptop is connected to cu-secure.
 You cannot wirelessly print unless you are logged into the cu-secure wireless network.
-CedarPrint will not work with cu-unsecure or cu-manual.
+CedarPrint will not work with cu-unsecure or cu-guest.
 For information on how to set up cu-secure, please click the link for the Wireless Connection to CU-Secure help page.

 Update Java before you install CedarPrint.
 Download the latest version of Java.
 This applies to Windows computers only.